silverstripe/silverstripe-elemental/docs/en/userguide/edit_content.md

 ![Choose a block type to create](_images/adding_content_block.png)

-You'll see the content block type you selected appear in your main content area titled ***Untitled Content block***.
+You'll see the content block type you selected appear in your main content area titled ***Content block***.
 If you forget the content block type you've added, hover on the block type icon to view a tooltip.

 ![Content block tooltip](_images/tooltip.png)